2014 Israeli shelling of UNRWA Gaza shelters: Overview

 The UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) operated over 245 institutions and schools across the Gaza Strip.
 The agency has been providing shelter to people displaced by the Gaza–Israel conflict since 12 July, eventually operating 89 shelters.
 Overall, there were seven incidents in which death or injuries occurred at, or damage was done to, UNRWA Shelters.
 Of these three (Beit Hanoun, Jabaliya and Rafah) resulted in numerous civilian casualties.
 The other schools which were shelled include ones in Maghazi (hit twice), Deir El Balah and Zaitoun.

 As of 24 July, UNRWA closed 23 facilities and Hamas took advantage of the closures to employ some of these vacant UNRWA buildings as weapon storage sites.
 On three separate occasions, Palestinian weapons and/or weapons components were found to have been placed in UNRWA schools – on 16, 22, and 29 July.
 UNRWA denounced the actions as "flagrant violations of the inviolability of its premises".
 UN Secretary-General Ban Ki-moon charged the fact that UN facilities were used by Palestinian militant involved in the fighting to store their weaponry and, in two cases, probably to fire from is "unacceptable".

 UN High Commissioner for Human Rights Navi Pillay said on 31 July 2014 that both Hamas militants and Israel might have committed war crimes.

 Israel said on 20 November 2014 that it would cooperate with a UN investigation established by U.N.
 Secretary-General Ban Ki-moon because it was "an authentic investigation with potential for us to improve our performance in the course of conflict and learn from our mistakes."

 According to an investigation by Human Rights Watch, "Three Israeli attacks that damaged Gaza schools housing displaced people caused numerous civilian casualties in violation of the laws of war".
 It also criticized Palestinian militant groups for three unrelated cases where weapons and/or weapons components were found in vacant UNRWA schools and Israel for occupying one UNRWA school for military purposes.

 The IDF stated that "Hamas chooses where these battles are conducted and, despite Israel's best efforts to prevent civilian casualties, Hamas is ultimately responsible for the tragic loss of civilian life.
-Specifically in the case of UN facilities, it is important to note the repeated abuse of UN facilities by Hamas, namely with at least three cases of munitions storage within such facilities."
+Specifically in the case of UN facilities, there has been repeated abuse of UN facilities by Hamas, namely with at least three cases of munitions storage within such facilities."
 Israel has criticized the UNHRC as biased and announced its own investigation into one incident (Beit Hanoun).
 Human rights groups have expressed skepticism, with Human Rights Watch, stating "Israel has a long record of failing to undertake credible investigations into alleged war crimes" and B'Tselem refusing to participate in the investigations.